SimulatedGREG/electron-vue/docs/en/docs/main-process.md

 #### `src/main/index.js`

 This file is you app's main file, the file in which `electron` boots with, and is also used as `webpack`'s entry file.
-All `main` process development should start from here.
+All `main` process work should start from here.

 #### `app/src/main/index.dev.js`